 - Love and sexuality

 - Love and borders (textual and geographical/ geopolitical)

-The deadline for submission of full papers (5000-7000 words) is 30 September 2018.
+The deadline for the submission of full papers (5000-7000 words) is 31 August 2019.
 All papers should be in English and uploaded to the SARE website at sare.um.edu.my.

 Further submission guidelines can be found on our website.

-If you have any questions related to the special issue, please send your e-mails to email@example.com.
+If you have any questions related to the special issue, please direct your inquiries to The Editor at firstname.lastname@example.org.

 About our Guest Editor: